Better your earth.

 Gujo City, Gifu Prefecture, located in the center of Japan, is home to many endemic plants of the Hida Highlands.
 The mountainous and hilly 28-hectare area is on the site of a former ski resort, built during a period of economic growth but later closed and neglected.
 It was named Brother Forests in Gujo, and we began tree planting activities in 2008.

-As a joint project with Gujo City, our employees and their families work with local residents twice a year, in spring and fall, to plant trees and remove weeds and vines that hinder tree growth.
+As a joint project with Gifu Prefecture and Gujo City, our employees and their families work with local residents twice a year, in spring and fall, to plant trees and remove weeds and vines that hinder tree growth.
 Since 2014, in cooperation with universities, a more effective tree planting plan was implemented and has helped to restore a rich ecosystem of the entire forest.

 Joint research with Nagoya University